Lothiraldan/lothiraldan.github.com/_drafts/thread-import-lock.md

 ---
 layout: post
-title: Froze your Python with str.encode and threads
+title: Freeze your Python with str.encode and threads
 bigimg: /img/frozen.jpg
 tag:
     - Python
 ---

-While working on a piece of code using thread, I struggled against a very nasty but fun bug that leads me to better understand some internals of python.
+While working on a piece of code using threads, I struggled against a very nasty but fun bug that lead me to better understand some internals of python.

 # The nasty bug

-I had a very nice piece of code that launch a thread, retrieve some json and store it for later use.
+I had a very nice piece of code that launched a thread, retrieved some json and stored it for later use.
 The code was something like that (simplified for the example):

 ```python
 from threading import Thread, Event